wazuh/wazuh-documentation/source/installation-guide/index.rst

 Installation guide
 ==================

 Wazuh is a free and open source security platform that unifies XDR and SIEM capabilities.
-It is based on the Wazuh agent, which is deployed on the monitored endpoints, and on three central components in charge of analyzing, processing, and storing the data: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
-If you are new to Wazuh and want to learn more about its components, architecture, and capabilities, you can check the :ref:`Getting started <getting_started>` section.
+The solution is composed of a single universal agent and three central components: the Wazuh server, the Wazuh indexer, and the Wazuh dashboard.
+For more information about its components, architecture, and capabilities, you can check the :ref:`Getting started <getting_started>` section.

-The Wazuh server and the Wazuh agent abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ and the Wazuh indexer and the Wazuh dashboard by the `Apache License 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_.
-These make sure the software is free for all its users and that they do not have to worry about infringing any patents by using it.
+The Wazuh server and the Wazuh agent abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ and the Wazuh indexer and the Wazuh dashboard by the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ (ALv2).

-This installation guide includes instructions for installing each of the Wazuh central components: the Wazuh indexer, the Wazuh server, and the Wazuh dashboard, as well as the Wazuh agent.
-In the deployment alternatives section, you will find instructions on how to deploy Wazuh using ready-to-use machines, using containers, using orchestration tools, installing offline, installing from sources, and integrations with commercial options.
-There is also a packages list where the users can directly download the packages they need.

-Wazuh also offers the `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.
-This means that instead of installing and maintaining software, you simply access it via the Wazuh Cloud Console, a web application to manage Wazuh where all processes are greatly simplified.
-This service provides a highly flexible infrastructure to match your enterprise needs.
-With Wazuh Cloud, no dedicated hardware is required, the Wazuh components maintenance is done by the Wazuh team, and everything is ready to use.
+In this installation guide, you will learn how to install Wazuh in your infrastructure.
+Alternatively, We offer `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.

 Installing Wazuh central components
 -----------------------------------